naTariks/shadira/README.md

 If you are interested in my other projects, go check out my portfolio: [nathanrichard.dev](https://nathanrichard.dev)

 The website is built with [Hugo](https://gohugo.io/) using [Bridget](https://themes.gohugo.io/themes/bridget/), a theme made by [Spedon](https://github.com/Sped0n).\
-The Hugo Theme is based on the "Bridget Baker" project by [Tyler McRobert](https://tylermcrobert.com).
+The Hugo Theme is based on the amazing photography portfolio of [Bridget Baker](https://bridget.pictures/), developed by [Tyler McRobert](https://tylermcrobert.com).